Cleft lip and palate repairOrofacial cleft; Craniofacial birth defect repair; Cheiloplasty; Cleft rhinoplasty; Palatoplasty; Tip rhinoplasty

 This type of surgery is done to correct a physical defect caused by a cleft lip or cleft palate.
-It is important to correct these conditions when they cause problems with nursing, feeding, or speech.
+It is important to correct these conditions as they can cause problems with nursing, feeding, or speech.

 Problems these surgeries may cause are:

 - The bones in the middle of the face may not grow correctly.

 - The connection between the mouth and nose may not be normal.

 Before the Procedure